Kavita006/Kavita006/README.md

 - 👀 I’m interested in Data Analytics & Visualization
 - 🌱 I’m currently learning SQL & Tableau
 - 💞️ I’m looking to collaborate on Data analysis projects
-- 📫 How to reach me kisrani802@gmail.com
+- 📫 How to reach me kisrani802@gmail.com or https://www.linkedin.com/feed/

 <!---
 Kavita006/Kavita006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.